 If your TEN application is for an outside space, i.e., a marquee in a field and not located within a premise, you MUST provide 2 plans with your application of the area to be used for the event;

 - A location plan of the area showing where the event is to be held in relation to the surrounding area.

 - A site Plan of the area showing details of the boundary of event, and where licensable activity is to take place, such as the placing of marquees, staging and any bar.
 If plans are not received, your application will be placed on hold but may be refused due to the amount of time prior to the event, i.e., less than 5 working days.

 How to apply

-You can apply for a Temporary Event Notice by filling out the form below and sending it back to us.
-Alternatively if you would like to apply electronically, you will need to complete the Gov.uk form listed at the bottom of this page.
+Should you be unable to apply electronically via the Gov.UK website, you can apply for a Temporary Event Notice by filling out the form below and sending it back to us.

 The application must be received by our licensing team at least 10 working days before the event (please note: the date of submitting the TEN and the day of the event are not included in the total number of working days before the event).